krapie/krapie/README.md

 ## Hi, I'm Kevin Park 👋

 I'm a DevOps engineer specializing in infrastructure development and operation with Go, K8s, and AWS.
+And I'm interested in infrastructure-related topics such as networking, cloud, orchestration and so on.

 I'm also an open source maintainer of [Yorkie](https://github.com/yorkie-team) and a member of [Kubernetes](https://github.com/kubernetes) and [Istio](https://github.com/istio), and have many other open source activities.

-I'm interested in server-related topics such as backend, DevOps, infrastructure, distributed systems, and architecture, and I love to share my knowledge through contributing and mentoring.
+And I love to share my knowledge through contributing and mentoring.

-### Work Experiences
+### Experiences

 - DevOps Engineer, PaytaLab Corp.
 (2024.02 ~)
 - DevOps Engineer, KarrotPay Inc. (Intern, 2023.06 ~ 2023.08)